Essex County Court Records

 Marriage and Birth Records

-While the Probate and Family Court does not issue marriage licenses (these are issued by city and town clerks), marriage-related legal matters such as annulments fall within the court’s jurisdiction.
-Birth certificates relevant to family court matters, such as those needed for paternity proceedings, can be obtained from the Massachusetts Registry of Vital Records or the city or town clerk where the event occurred.
+The Probate and Family Court does not issue marriage licenses — those come from city and town clerks — though marriage-related legal matters such as annulments fall within the court's jurisdiction.
+Birth certificates needed for family court matters, such as paternity proceedings, can be obtained from the Massachusetts Registry of Vital Records or the city or town clerk where the event occurred.

 Essex County Probate Court Records

-Probate matters in Essex County are administered by the Essex Probate and Family Court at the Salem and Lawrence locations listed above.
-The probate division handles estate administration, will contests, trusts, conservatorships, guardianships of incapacitated persons, and related filings.
+Probate matters in Essex County are handled by the Essex Probate and Family Court at the Salem and Lawrence locations listed above.
+The probate division covers estate administration, will contests, trusts, conservatorships, guardianships of incapacitated persons, and related filings.

 Searching Probate Records

 - Online: The Massachusetts Trial Court Case Search includes probate filings.
-Search by the name of the decedent or the name of the petitioner.
+Search by the decedent's name or the petitioner's name.

-- By mail: Send a written request including the decedent’s full name, approximate date of death, and any known case number.
+- By mail: Send a written request that includes the decedent's full name, approximate date of death, and any known case number.

 Common Probate Filings